Do you need help with goal setting in your personal or professional life?

 Here are some tips to help you set a goal that’s realistic:

-Consider other aspects of your life.
+Consider other aspects of your life

-Check your calendar.
+Check your calendar

 Before setting your goal, check your calendar or schedule.
 How do you spend your time on any given day?
 Do you have sufficient time to work towards your goal each day as you’ve currently described it?
 If not, you might need to revaluate and readjust your schedule.

 Will you need to carve out time in your schedule specifically so you can work towards your goal?
 Will you need to cut back time spent on other pursuits in order to reach your goal?
-Will you need to make other adjustments with friends and family or at work and school so you can properly work towards your goal?
+And will you need to make other adjustments with friends and family or at work and school so you can properly work towards your goal?

-You need a goal that is time-based.
+You need a goal that is time-based

 A goal without a deadline will continue on for the rest of your life until you die.
 This may sound a bit harsh, but it’s the truth.
 You have to create a deadline for your goal, otherwise, you’ll probably never get around to doing it.